moq-wg/moq-charter/charter.md

 * one or more media formats,
 * an interoperable way to request media and encodings,
-* adaptation strategies for different media qualities,
+* rate adaption strategies based on changing codec rates, changing chosen media encoding/qualities,
 * a cache friendly media mechanisms.

 The mechanism to name and receive media will enable: